dmlc/dgl/examples/pytorch/ogb/ogbn-arxiv/README.md

 ### GAT

-For the score of `GAT(norm. adj.)+labels`, run the flowwing command and you should directly see the result.
+For the score of `GAT(norm. adj.)+labels`, run the following command and you should directly see the result.

 ```bash
 python3 gat.py --use-norm --use-labels --no-attn-dst --edge-drop=0.1 --input-drop=0.1
 ```

-For the score of `GAT(norm. adj.)+label reuse`, run the flowwing command and you should directly see the result.
+For the score of `GAT(norm. adj.)+label reuse`, run the following command and you should directly see the result.

 ```bash
 python3 gat.py --use-norm --use-labels --n-label-iters=1 --no-attn-dst --edge-drop=0.3 --input-drop=0.25